Manuel Margot Player Props: Rays vs. Tigers

 - The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- The Tigers had a 4.06 team ERA that ranked 21st among all league pitching staffs.
+- The Tigers' 4.06 team ERA ranked 21st among all MLB pitching staffs.

-- Turnbull will start for the Tigers, his first of the season.
+- Wentz will start for the Tigers, his first of the season.

-- It's the first appearance this season for the 30-year-old right-hander, and his first outing in more than a year.
+- The 25-year-old lefty started and threw 4 2/3 innings when he last appeared on Sunday, Oct.
+2 against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.